-• Choose Nios II/e which is the simplest version of the processor.
+Choose Nios II/e which is the simplest version of the processor.
 Click Finish to return to the window in Figure 5, which now shows the Nios II processor specified as indicated in Figure 7.
 There may be some warnings or error messages displayed in the SOPC Builder Messages window (at the bottom of the screen), because some parameters have not yet been specified.
 Ignore these messages as we will provide the necessary data later.
-Observe also that a new tab called Nios II More "cpu_0" Settings appears, which allows further configuration of the processor - we will not use it.

 Figure 7.
-The defined processor.
+The defined processor on a DE-series board.

-- 6. To specify the on-chip memory perform the following: - Select Avalon Components > Memory > On-Chip Memory (RAM or ROM) and click Add - In the On-Chip Memory Configuration Wizard window, shown in Figure 8, set the memory width to 32 bits and the total memory size to 4 Kbytes - Do not change the other default settings - Click Finish, which returns to the System Contents tab as indicated in Figure 9
+- 6. To specify the on-chip memory perform the following: - Select Memories and Memory Controllers > On-Chip > On-Chip Memory (RAM or ROM) and click Add - In the On-Chip Memory Configuration Wizard window, shown in Figure 8, set the Data width to 32 bits and the Total Memory Size to 4 Kbytes (4096 bytes) - Do not change the other default settings - Click Finish, which returns to the System Contents tab as indicated in Figure 9